-If you were to use a bunch of expensive lab equipment on a fresh truffle to map out the flavor and aroma components that make truffles smell and taste like truffles, you’d end up with several identified compounds (the most well known is 2,4-dithiapentane).
-For the purposes of maintaining your sanity, we’ll say that number is four and call them A, B, C and D.
+If you were to use a bunch of expensive lab equipment on a fresh truffle to map out the flavor and aroma components that make truffles smell and taste like truffles, you’d end up with several identified compounds (the most well-known is 2,4-dithiapentane).
+For the purposes of maintaining your sanity, we’ll say the number of compounds is four and call them A, B, C and D.

 The key is that though this specific combination of compounds in nature is unique to truffles, individually those compounds can also be found elsewhere.
 With skill and the right equipment, one can harvest them from other things and combine them to make truffle identical essence/aroma.
 This is what the labs do in truffle oil production.

 Once the truffle essence/aroma has been made, it must then be carefully infused into the oil.
 Different producers use different oils.
 Olive oil is traditional (and the most widely used).
 We aren’t big fans of extra virgin oil, as it can compete with the truffle flavor.
 High quality, but neutral olive oil bases are what we recommend, or sunflower oil, which has a completely neutral flavor and the added benefit of being cheaper than olive oil.

 Although truffle oil is by its very nature a manufactured product, the key distinction lies in where those puzzle-piece-compounds come from.

 - The component compounds are all collected from nature.
 Some often come from onions, some from certain mushroom varieties.
 (We have a theory that some come from male pig jaws, as truffle odor evokes pig pheromones, which is why female pigs were traditionally used to find them).